zmkfirmware/zmk/docs/docs/behaviors/bluetooth.md

 When pairing to a host device ZMK saves bond information to the selected profile.
 It will not replace this when you initiate pairing with another device.
 To pair with a new device select an unused profile with `BT_SEL`, `BT_NXT` or `BT_PRV` bindings, or by clearing an existing profile using `BT_CLR`.

 A ZMK device may show as "connected" on multiple hosts at the same time.
 This is working as intended, and only the host associated with the active profile will receive keystrokes.

+An _inactive_ connected profile can be explicitly disconnected using the `BT_DISC` behavior.
+This can be helpful in cases when host devices behave differently when a bluetooth keyboard is connected, for example by hiding their on-screen keyboard.
+Note that at present the active bluetooth profile will immediately reconnect if disconnected.
+This is true even if OUT_USB is selected.
+To remain disconnected, another bluetooth profile must be first selected using (e.g.)
+`BT_SEL`.

 :::

 ## Bluetooth Command Defines